hdml-github/hdml-github.github.io/README.md

       - **Attributes**:
         - **`type`** (Required): Specifies the type of filter.
 Supported values include:
           - `keys`: Join based on matching key fields.
 (Note: Only for use under `hdml-join`)
+          - `expr`: Use a custom SQL-like conditional clause.

       - **Attributes for `type="keys"`**:
         - **`left`** (Required): The name of the field in the left table.